maxAubain/browsershot/README.md

   In order to submit a screen shot request,
   I want a to specify request name to identify the request, and URLs to specify the needed screenshots."
   ```
-    * Generate Jobs controller.
+    * Generate Screenshotreqs controller.
-    * Add 'index' view with Submit Request form containing a Name field and URL field.
+    * Add 'new' view with Submit Request form containing a Name field and URL field.
-    * Add Job model: request name (string), URLs (string array).
+    * Add Screenshotreq model: request name (string), URLs (text).
 Unit test.
-    * Add 'create' method to create and store a job with associated URLs.
+    * Add 'create' and 'new' methods to create and store a request with associated URLs.
 URLs are processed from an input string to a string array.
 * Feature:<br>
   ```
   "As a user,
-  In order to have the requested screen shots processed, I want the screen shots generated as images and stored in the database along with the job name and URLs for later recall."
+  In order to have the requested screen shots processed, I want the screen shots generated as images and stored in the database along with the request name and URLs for later recall."
   ```
-    * Add new data association to Job model for generated images (bytea), generate migration for new DB column.
+    * Add new data association to Screenshotreq model for generated images (bytea), generate migration for new DB column.
     * Add screenshot gem of choice.
     * Add screenshot gem function to 'create' method to generate and store images from URL string array.
 * Feature:<br>
   ```
   "As a user,
   In order to see the result of a past request,
-  I want the screen shots generated as images and stored in the database along with the job name and URLs for later recall."
+  I want the screen shots generated as images and stored in the database along with the request name and URLs for later recall."
   ```
-    * Add Find Job form to 'index' view.
+    * Add Find request form to 'index' view.
-    * Add 'show' method to show URLs and images and/or image file names from a given Job.
+    * Add 'show' method to show URLs and images and/or image file names from a given request.

 **Additional Features Back End**
 * Feature: Message Queues